ossareh/dotfiles/README.md

 This is a recent rewrite to use nix.
 I don't really _get_ nix.
 So there may be some weirdness in all of this.

 Not managed via nix:

 1. homebrew
 2. browsers of choice (firefox)
 3. tools not well integrated into nix (1password, ollama, winbox, fantastical)
 4. mailspring (seemed wierd to have nix manage email but not calendar 🤷🏻‍♂️)

-nix will manage putting the `brew` bin into your path.
+nix manages putting `brew` into your path.

 ## Steps